rddettinger/tim-test/readme.txt

 This is my readme file.

-THere's nothing in this file that is all that special.
+There's nothing in this file that is all that important.

+It is just a file we are working on.